alvarobartt/investpy/docs/equities.rst

 .. tip::

-    If you are not familiar with spanish stocks/equities remember that you can either retrieve a listing of the ones available or check the listing on `Investing Spanish Equities <https://es.investing.com/equities/spain>`_.
+    If you are not familiar with stocks/equities remember that you can either retrieve a listing of the ones available or check the listing on `Investing Equities <https://es.investing.com/equities>`_.

 Company Profile
 ^^^^^^^^^^^^^^^